MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 1. In the virtual machine > **Properties** > **Advanced**, select **CPU Priority**.
 2. Select a priority value for the virtual machine.
 These values specify how the CPU resources are balanced between virtual machines and correspond to the relative weight value in Hyper-V:

-   - High—Relative weight value of 200
+   - High - Relative weight value of 200
-   - Normal—Relative weight value of 100
+   - Normal - Relative weight value of 100
-   - Low—Relative weight value of 50
+   - Low - Relative weight value of 50
-   - Custom—Relative weight values that are supported are between 1 and 10000
+   - Custom - Relative weight values that are supported are between 1 and 10000

 3. In **Reserve CPU cycles (%)**, specify the percentage of the CPU resources on one logical processor that should be reserved for a virtual machine.
 This is useful when a virtual machine runs applications that are particularly CPU-intensive, and you want to ensure a minimal level of CPU resources.
 A zero setting indicates that no specific CPU percentage is reserved.
 4. In **Limit CPU cycles (%)**, specify the maximum percentage of the CPU resources on one logical processor that the virtual machine should consume.
 The virtual machine won't be allocated more than this percentage.